Optoelectronic Fingerprints of Interference between Different Charge Carriers in Graphene Superlattices and Analogies to Twisted Graphene Bilayers: Optical Conductivity

 For the Kek-M phase, although the physical origin of the modulation and the energy spectrum are different, a completely analogous result is obtained.
 We find that the total polarizability can be written as

-where first two terms in the right side of the last equation correspond to the well-known single-valley polarizabilities of massive Dirac fermions in a graphene lattice with a gap induced by a broken sublattice symmetry \cite{Pyatkovskiy2008}, only with the effective mass $m_0$ replaced by $m_\pm=m_0\pm\Delta m_0$ for each valley.
-In this case too, the last term corresponds to the intervalley response and is responsible for the resonance at $\omega_M$ in the optical conductivity.
+where the first two terms on the right side of the last equation correspond to the single-valley polarizabilities for massive (rather than massless) Dirac fermions with an effective mass $m_0$, $\Pi_{m_0}^g(\omega,q)$, only with the original effective mass $m_0$ replaced by a different mass $m_\pm=m_0\pm\Delta m_0$ in each term (one has to consider $\Pi_{m_0}^g(\omega,q)$ instead of $\Pi_{v_0}^g(\omega,q)$ when a gap is induced in the dispersion of graphene by a broken sublattice symmetry \cite{Pyatkovskiy2008}).
+In this case too, the last term accounts for transitions between the upper bands and is responsible for the resonance at $\omega_M$ in the optical conductivity (Fig. \ref{Fig:Sigma_abc}b), while the terms $\Pi_{m_\pm}^g$ produce the features at $\omega_\pm$, which can be interpreted as the activation frequencies for the quasiparticles with effective masses $m_\pm$ (see Appendix \ref{App.Sigma}).

-Therefore, even when the nature of the modulations that give rise to the superlattice in both models are different, in both cases the polarizability can be separated into single-valley components plus an intervalley term that gives rise to signatures related to moir\'e interference effects.
-The different kinds of valley-coupling modulations split a dynamical property in each valley (the Fermi velocity $v_0\rightarrow v_\pm$ or the effective mass $m_0 \rightarrow m_\pm$) and additionally introduce an intervalley response.